Phenomenological Implications of $\boldsymbol{\Delta(54)}$ Flavor Symmetry with Triple Inverse Seesaw: Numerical Analysis and results

 The correlation between the neutrino oscillation parameters makes it obvious that the neutrino mixing differs from the TBM mixing in NH.
 The upper octant is preferred in the NH scenario, according to the prediction of mixing angle $\theta_{23}$.
 It is feasible to depart from TBM mixing by modifying the $\Delta(54)$ model.

-\textbf {Jarlskog invariant Parameter:} In Fig. \ref{fig:4} we further estimates CP-violation's Jarlskog parameter ($J$).
+\textbf {Jarlskog invariant Parameter:} In Fig. \ref{fig:4} we further estimate the CP-violation with Jarlskog parameter ($J$).
 This parameter is completely defined by the mixing angles and the Dirac phase.
 The Jarlskog constant is a quantity that remains unchanged even after a phase redefinition\cite{lei2020minimally}.

-\textbf {Neutrinoless double beta decay (NDBD):} The NDBD phenomena has significant importance within the context of neutrino physics due to its association with the light Majorana neutrinos.
-The process is regulated by an efficient mass $\lvert m_{ee} \rvert$, which may be determined by the use of the following equation:
+\textbf {Neutrinoless double beta decay (NDBD):} The Neutrinoless Double Beta Decay (NDBD) phenomenon holds profound implications for neutrino physics, as it is intimately linked to the properties of light Majorana neutrinos.
+This process is governed by the effective Majorana mass $\lvert m_{ee} \rvert$, which can be calculated using the following equation:

 where $U_{Li}$ are the elements of the first row of the neutrino mixing matrix $U_{PMNS}$.
 This equation depends on certain known parameters such as $\theta_{12}$ and $\theta_{13}$, as well as unknown Majorana phases denoted by $\alpha$ and $\beta$.
 The diagonalizing matrix of the light neutrino mass matrix, denoted by $m_\nu$, is represented by $U_{PMNS}$, such that